 Four significant championships are the most recognized annual events in professional men’s golf.
 Shortly referred to as the Majors, have a full official recognition: The Men’s Major Championship.
 A-listed golfers around the world participate in these events.
 Winning in even a single major is enough to boost a pro golfer’s career at a significant level.
 Winning these majors also adds the highest possible allocation of 100 points from the Official World Golf Ranking.

 Almost every golfer dreams of winning at least one major championship in his career.
-One single major championship is much prestigious and money-making than any PGA tour.
+One single major title is much prestigious and money-making than any PGA tour.

 The four Major Championships are,